We're developing a low-cost, non-invasive sensor, monitoring and support system to enable older people to live in their own homes for longer.

 As we grow older, certain day-to-day activities can become difficult.
 Within our own homes, the risk of falls and related injuries increases.
 Our aging population requires improved and cost-effective ways to reduce these risks and manage age-related health issues.

 To help older people live in their own homes for longer and reduce the strain to them, their families and the health and aged care systems, there is an opportunity to create smarter and safer homes for the elderly and help improve their quality of life.

 Developing a smart sensor system for safer homes

 Through the Australian e-Health Research Centre, we have developed a low-cost, non-invasive sensor, monitoring and support system for use in either individual homes or a supported-living community.

-- collect disease-specific health information, using biomedical devices that transmit data to a remote server for examination and follow-up by healthcare providers.
+- collect disease-specific health information such as blood pressure, glucose levels, weight and body temperature using wireless biomedical devices that transmit data to remote servers for examination and follow-up by healthcare providers.